 For example, you can delete your blog from Blogger or a Google Site you own from Google Sites.
-You can also delete reviews that you've left on apps, games and other specific partners synced with your Google Account the people who matter most to you online
+You can also delete reviews that you've left on apps, games and other content in the Play Store.

 For example, we allow YouTube creators and advertisers to work with measurement companies to learn about the audience of their YouTube videos or ads, using cookies or similar technologies.
 Another example is merchants on our shopping pages, who use cookies to understand how many different people see their product listings.
 Learn more about these partners and how they use your information.